 - Most known for: The Cosby Show, Family Matters

-- Cause of death: stomach cancer
+- Cause of death: Stomach cancer

-Early in her career, Michelle Thomas became a mainstay of sitcom television.
+Early in her career, Michelle Thomas became a mainstay on sitcom television.
 She first appeared as Justine Phillips on The Cosby Show, playing Theo Huxtable’s girlfriend for three years.
 After that, Thomas had a few smaller roles and also appeared in music videos for artists like Boyz II Men and Dru Hill.
 Her first leading role came in 1993, as Myra Monkhouse in Family Matters.

 A year before Family Matters went off the air (1997), Thomas was diagnosed with a rare form of stomach cancer.
 Doctors surgically removed the tumor, before a second cancerous growth appeared in 1998.
 Surrounded by her family, the 30-year-old died shortly after the growth ruptured.